bsmith89/midas2-wiki/Home.md

 ### MIDAS2 Results Layout

-MIDAS2 writes its outputs to a user-specified root directory, which is always passed as a mandatory argument to each of the MIDAS 2.0 command.
+MIDAS2 writes its outputs to a user-specified root directory, which is always passed as a mandatory argument to each of the MIDAS2 command.
 In this documentation we refer to this directory as:

 - `midas_outdir=/path/to/results/root/directory`